pram/scalakoans/README.md

 To run a single test

 This is the "exercises" version.

-The working koans are at [Scala Koans](http://bitbucket.org/dickwall/scala-koans/wiki/Home) for more details and answers on scala-koans.
+The working koans are
+at [Scala Koans](http://bitbucket.org/dickwall/scala-koans/wiki/Home) for more details and answers on scala-koans.

+Online version also available at [Scala Exercises](http://scala-exercises.47deg.com/koans)